Nkenge Touré

-Nkenge Touré (born Anita Stroud, March 5, 1951) is a leader in the Reproductive Justice, Anti-Racism, and Black women's health movements and a former member of the Black Panther Party.
+Nkenge Touré (born Anita Stroud, March 5, 1951 – August 2025) was a leader in the Reproductive Justice, Anti-Racism, and Black women's health movements and a former member of the Black Panther Party.

 Early life and activism

 Nkenge Touré was born Anita Stroud on March 5, 1951 to parents Juanita King and John Stroud.
 She has two younger brothers.
 Stroud grew up in public housing in Baltimore, Maryland, in a woman-headed household.

 At Eastern High School in the late 1960s, Stroud and a few girls founded an underground student activist group called the Black Voice to protest institutionalized racism in her majority white school.
 This time period marked the beginning of Stroud's activist life, as well as her first experiences with police brutality at the age of seventeen.
 The members of the Black Voice were forcibly arrested for their role in organizing what became a large-scale student strike of local schools.
 Stroud was given the option to receive her high school diploma only if she apologized for her activism.
 She refused, and later earned a GED.
 In her latter high school years, Stroud became involved with Baltimore's Soul School and the Black Panther Party, which she went on to join.
 She was a member of the Party from 1970-1973, working in several chapters, including Washington, D.C.

 She married John Wesley Stevens, also a Party member, and they took the names Nkenge and Patrice Touré.
 They had two daughters, Trina Stevens and Kianga Stroud.